by Sanjay Deshpande

 Many newly sprung colleges catering various courses has led to an increase in the population of the city to great extent.
 As a result, the civic infrastructure has somehow had to be geared up to cope up with conditions, but as we all can see, it has been failing to do so.

-The current occasion of the visit of the President of India along with other VIP’s such as the Governor, Chief Minister, Chief Justice’s etc, the city corporation and PWD is taking all efforts to clean and asphalt all the roads covering the potholes overnight.
+The current occasion of the winter session, the city corporation and PWD is taking all efforts to clean and asphalt all the roads covering the potholes overnight.
 All main roads, not only were swept but washed thoroughly through corners and corners with the power water pumps.
 Dividers are been painted all the reflecting driving signs were cleaned.
 All the heaps of garbage lying around each corner of the roads were cleaned up in the best manner.

 It so felt that this beautiful city took a “holy bath” after a long long time!
 The point is, Why all this? only because of the VIPs are visiting the town?
 Isn’t it the duty of the city corporation to maintain such cleanliness all the year round?